roci33/GeoSpi/README.md

 # GeoSpi
-Spywere in python for educal purpose
+Spywere in python for educal purpose. (not final tested)